andrewloz/RedFoxID-MLServer/README.md

 ### Testing (manual)
 add your onnx model to the models directory, you can add any images you want to test by adding to the `./input` directory.
 Then running the `server.py` followed by the `test_client.py` will take you through a gRPC request cycle of each `.png` you have added to the input directory, and log various perforamnce metrics. please take a look at `test_client.py` to see what metrics you would be seeing here.

+### Proto files.
+we use gRPC, so code is generated using the appropriate libraries for whatever language you want to use.
+The `.proto` files are in the `./protos` directory.
+We already have generated code for Go, in the `./go_output` directory.